sergeynordicresults/sergeynordicresults.github.io/universe.md

 # Interesting things I have found

-## (Why I act as if) God doesn't exist (I mean I don't believe in power of prayers.
-All religions were created by geniuses, but humans, and contain not only immutable truth, but also stupid thoughts inspired by old times)
+## (Why I act as if) God doesn't exist

-(from "God as illusion" by Charles Dockins)
+From "God as illusion" by Charles Dockins:

-The atheist is the one that gives 99% probability that god doesn't exist.
+> The atheist is the one that gives 99% probability that god doesn't exist.
 I am an atheist by this definition.

-We cannot prove that god doesn't exist, BUT
+> We cannot prove that god doesn't exist, BUT

-`1.` We can prove that souls don't exist (about this - below 👇¹).
+> `1.` We can prove that souls don't exist (about this - below 👇¹).

-`2.` We know HOW life was "created"
+> `2.` We know HOW life was "created"

 <pre translate=yes>